roboteam-digital/telegram-json-ui/README.md

 - [ ] Save fragment to JSON
 - [ ] Save fragment to HTML
 - [ ] Search index (?)

+### Promotion

+- [ ] Publish announcement about starting this project to top telegram chats about Telegram